canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 ## Use Open Source Software With Modifications

-Using open source software with modifications is not generally considered distribution and does not require that code be shared back.
+**Using open source software with modifications is not generally considered distribution and does not require that code be shared back.**

-Modifications made to open source software should be shared back with the community, to help ensure sustainability of solution.
+Modifications made to open source software should still be shared back with the community, to help ensure sustainability of the solution.
 See [Guide for Contributing to Open Source Software](contributing-to-open-source-software.md).

-For cases where sharing modifications would be mandatory, see [Strong Reciprocal Implications](#strong-reciprocal-implications).
+For cases where sharing modifications is mandatory, see [Strong Reciprocal Implications](#strong-reciprocal-implications).

 ### Don't Fork Open Source Software

-Where possible, use open source software without modification.
+**Where possible, use open source software without modification.**

 Use configuration and customize the software with modules, plugins or extensions and make those available to the community.
 See [Guide for Publishing Open Source Code](publishing-open-source-code.md).

 It's easy to copy (fork) open source software and start making changes to the source code.
 If a fork is created, be aware it can make future updates and security patches hard to implement as well as trigger additional licence obligations.
 The development team that made the changes will be responsible for maintaining those changes unless they are contributed to the upstream version.

-To make changes in open source software, engage with the community and submit changes upstream to ensure that they are supported by future updates.
+To make changes to open source software, engage with the community and submit changes upstream to ensure that they are supported by future updates.
 See [Guide for Contributing to Open Source Software](contributing-to-open-source-software.md).

 ### Strong Reciprocal Implications